Pulpectomy (Baby Root Canal) for Children in Ottawa

 Pulpectomy eliminates the infection by removing all the diseased pulp tissue, thoroughly cleaning and disinfecting the inside of the tooth, filling the empty root canals with a special medicinal paste that helps fight any remaining bacteria, and sealing the tooth to prevent new bacteria from entering.

 After pulpectomy, the tooth no longer has living tissue inside it—it's essentially an empty, clean shell.
-But importantly, the tooth remains firmly attached to the jaw bone through the periodontal ligament (the tissue surrounding the root), so it continues functioning normally for chewing and maintains space for the permanent tooth underneath.
+But importantly, the tooth remains firmly attached to the jaw bone through the periodontal ligament, so it continues functioning normally for chewing and maintains space for the permanent tooth underneath.

 Pulpectomy vs. Pulpotomy